Bowery/laravel-bowery-example/README.md

 echo "<?php return array('DB_PORT_3306_ADDR' => '"$(cat /application/.htaccess | grep DB_PORT_3306_ADDR | awk '{print $3}')"');" > /application/.env.php

-// migrate the database creating tables-continue if prompted php artisan migrate
+// migrate the database creating tables-say yes if it asks if you're sure you want to run the command, and ignore any errors or warnings that come up cd ../application/ && php artisan migrate

 // exit back to local machine
 exit